miketynes/miketynes.github.io/_pages/about.md

   - /about.html
 ---

-# # About

 I am a data scientist and software developer based in New York City.
 I am currently completing an M.S. thesis at the intersection of machine learning and chemistry.